csknk/parse-chainstate/README.md

 ```
 See [here][10].

+Once the value has been de-obfuscated, data is stored in the following format:

+`<Varint block height><Varint amount><nSize><locking script>`

+Varints in the context of the `chainstate` database are described below.

 Variable Length Integers: Varints
 ---------------------------------
 Bitcoin uses Varints to transmit and store values where the minimum number of bytes required to store a value is not known.